Bible Study Lesson:

 The idea of God exists ever since the beginning of humankind.
 You go to any part of the world, and you will encounter some form or idea of God.
 And even though, their views of God may be world apart, it conveys the universal belief in the existence of God.
 But, is there God?
 Does God exist?
 Who is God?
 Now, This is a vast subject.
 My goal here is not to prove the existence of God, but to demonstrate what Bible says about ‘the existence of God’.

 - In today’s society, it is often cool to deny the existence of God.
-Many of the ‘Intellectuals’ do not believe in God and discard God as a wishful thinking or a human imaginations driven by fear of the unknown in ancient time, which has no value in today’s highly advanced society.
+Many of the ‘Intellectuals’ do not believe in God and discard God as a wishful thinking or human imaginations driven by fear of the unknown in ancient time, which has no value in today’s highly advanced technological society.
 Here is Bible’s answer to those who deny God.

 - “The fool says in his heart, ”There is no God.”- (Psalm 14:1)

 - Bible is very clear when it come to existence of God.